TAP-GGC/NinjaTurtles/Documents/tutorial/CS FIRST/[TEMPLATE] CS First Walkthrough.md

 **DOWNLOAD A COPY, RENAME IT WITHOUT THE TEMPLATE MARKER, AND UPLOAD ALONGSIDE THE TEMPLATE**

 Download the CS FIRST folder to easily integrate the tutorial into your own repository.
-Image files used might need to be edited depending on the structure of your workshop repository.
+Image files used might need to be edited depending on the structure of your workshop repository along with sb3 files.

 > NOTE: Be sure to remove this section on your personalized walkthrough!